iv461/nn_from_scratch/README.md

 # Contributing

 Contributions are greatly appreciated, especially corrections regarding backprop, vectorization and refactorings/simplifications to improve readability of the code and/or consistency with pytorch.
 Also better visualization, documentation and more examples are appreciated.
-But this repo is written for educational purpose and thus speed optimizations for the cost of code complexity is not desired.
+But this repo is written for educational purposes and thus speed optimizations for the cost of code complexity are not desired.

 # Reference: